 The National Institute on Drug Abuse, 2020 research called, “Drugs, Brains, and Behavior: The Science of Addiction,” describes heroin addiction as a serious public health issue with devastating social and health implications.

-What Are The Indicators Of Heroin Addiction?
+What Are The Signs Of Heroin Addiction?

 Behavioral Change Signs Of Heroin Addiction

-- Neglect of responsibilities: There is a noticeable decline in performance at work or school, and household duties are often ignored.
+- Neglect of responsibilities: There is a noticeable decline in performance at work or school, and household duties are ignored.

 - Drug-seeking behavior: A significant amount of time is spent obtaining, using, or recovering from heroin use.